 Banana Nut Muffins

-Made with whole wheat flour, rolled oats and maple syrup, these light and fluffy Banana Nut Muffins are a healthy breakfast or snack the whole family will love!
+Made with whole wheat flour, rolled oats and maple syrup, these light and fluffy healthy banana muffins are a healthy breakfast or snack the whole family will love!

 - Prep Time: 10 minutes